‘People are mad’: Portland votes on government changes - KTVZ

 Under the single transferable vote system, ballots are counted in rounds with city council candidates only needing 25% of the vote to win.
 If a candidate exceeds that threshold, their surplus votes are transferred to the next candidate ranked on each voter’s ballot.
 If no candidate receives 25% in the first round, the one with the fewest votes is eliminated and their votes are transferred to the next preferred candidate on each voter’s ballot.

-Supporters of the measure, such as the Coalition of Communities of Color, say it could boost voter turnout and make government more representative.
+Supporters of the measure have been pointing to a public radio video to help explain the process, which would run the rounds instantly using elections software.
+They say it could boost voter turnout and make government more representative.

-“It became clear that not only was there a problem with the structure of the commission form, but there was also a chronic problem of underrepresentation with the way that the current voting system is set up,” said Sol Mara, the group’s civic engagement manager who is also campaigning for the measure.

-“Ranked choice voting … would give people better ability to capture their preferences,” she said.
+“It became clear that not only was there a problem with the structure of the commission form, but there was also a chronic problem of underrepresentation with the way that the current voting system is set up,” said Sol Mora, the coalition’s civic engagement manager.
+“Ranked choice voting … would give people better ability to capture their preferences.”

 The measure has been endorsed by local chapters of the NAACP and the American Civil Liberties Union.
 Portland United for Change, the political action committee working to pass the measure, has received tens of thousands of dollars in contributions from national groups that advocate for ranked choice voting, such as FairVote and Unite America.